 - Outdoor Sauna Cabin Lisette 7m² / 70mm / 2,3 x 3,9 m

 - Outdoor Sauna Cabin Oslo 12,5m² / 58mm / 3,5 x 4,1 m

 - Sauna Cabin with Terrace Oliver II 11m2 / 70mm / 6 x 2 m

-While thoroughly cleaning the room you’ll be able to spot mould infestations.
-There are high chances of this happening and you should take immediate action.
-Areas you should look at for mould are around the lower mouldings of windows.
-If insulation is damaged that’s where condensation could happen.
+While thoroughly cleaning the room, you will spot the signs of mould infestations if such arise.
+There are high chances of fungi growing, and you should take immediate action.
+Areas you should inspect for mould are around the lower mouldings of windows.
+If insulation is damaged, that’s where condensation could happen.